Locations:

 Are there medications to take for dyspareunia?

-Yes, medication can help with dyspareunia depending on the cause.
+Some treatments for sexual pain require prescription medication.
 If vaginal dryness due to low estrogen is the cause of your painful sex, topical estrogens can be applied to your vagina.
 The U.S. Food and Drug Administration (FDA) approved a drug called ospemifene for dyspareunia due to menopause.
-Your provider can also prescribe medication to treat pain due to infection or underlying medical conditions.
+Your provider can also prescribe medication to treat pain due to infection or other medical conditions.

 How can you treat dyspareunia naturally?

 Applying a water- or silicone-based lubricant to your vagina, vulva and labia is helpful when dryness is the main cause.
-Those who have pain during sex should stop using vaginal perfumes, bubble baths or scented sanitary pads and fragranced toilet paper or wipes.
+Those who have pain during sex should stop using vaginal perfumes, bubble baths, scented sanitary pads and fragranced toilet paper or wipes.

 How do I manage symptoms of dyspareunia?